liufran1/bageledio/README.md

 Guessing game of athletes

 **To Do**
-* Add nav between images
+* Hook up to google analytics
 * Save game number in backend
 * Save plaintext answer in backend
 * Style updates